IN THIS ARTICLE

 To access the dashboard in the Qumulo Core UI remotely, use any node's IP address to connect via web browser.

-For additional guidance on cluster configuration and getting started with QF2, reference the Qumulo Installation FAQ article for more details.
+For additional guidance on cluster configuration and getting started, reference the Qumulo Installation FAQ article for more details.

 Like what you see?
 Share this article with your network!